Ode to Billie Joe: Background and recording

 Singer-songwriter Bobbie Gentry was born in Chickasaw County, Mississippi.
 After her parents divorced, she continued to live there with her paternal grandparents.
 At age 13, Gentry moved to California to live with her mother.
 She graduated from high school and entered UCLA as a philosophy major, before transferring to the Los Angeles Conservatory of Music.
 After she met Jody Reynolds at one of his concerts, Gentry took part in a recording session with him to sing two duets.
 Singer-songwriter Jim Ford introduced Gentry to record companies and music publishers.
 Ford took Gentry to Del-Fi Records, where he presented "Ode to Billie Joe" to the label's A&R man Barry White.
 Ford claimed credit for writing the song, telling White he had brought Gentry along because he felt he could not sing it himself.
 The composition impressed White, and Ford expressed an interest in selling it to him.
 White took the song to Del-Fi Records president Bob Keane, who did not like it and refused to make a purchase.
-Ford later claimed Gentry "stole the song" from him.